 The results of the triaxial compression tests show that salt concrete exhibits elastic and plastic material behaviour during the compaction phase showing reversible and irreversible deformations.
-This compaction test phase was identical for all three specimens.
+This compaction test phase was identical for all samples.

-During the deviatoric stress phase (shown for salt concrete in Fig. 3.8), the results of the tests are different due to different confining stresses.
-It is possible to identify the onset of dilatancy by the evolution of volumetric strains (Fig. 3.9).
-In all three tests, the onset of gas flux is measured at higher deviatoric stress levels than the onset of dilatancy (Fig. 3.10).
-The boundary for the failure of the specimen increases with higher confining stress, analogue to the onset of dilatancy.
-The onset of gas flux and the failure of the specimens occurred nearly at the same deviatoric stress level.
+During the deviatoric stress phase (shown for salt concrete in Fig. 3.8), maximum reached deviatoric stresses clearly depend on the confining pressure.
+It is possible to identify the onset of dilatancy for each sample by the evolution of volumetric strains (Fig. 3.9).
+In all tests, the onset of gas flux is measured at higher deviatoric stress levels than the onset of dilatancy (Fig. 3.10).
+The onset of gas flux occurs during stress relaxation (decrease of deviatoric stress) in some samples.
+In this case, the correspondent deviatoric stress values of the preceding load maximum were taken, as this is the point where micro cracks are likely to connect.
+The failure stress of the samples generally increases with higher confining stress, analogue to the dilatancy boundary and the onset of gas flux.
+However where multiple measurements were taken at one confining stress level, data strongly deviates.
+This irregularity might be attributed to differences in samples, as salt concrete is a heterogeneous material.
+The onset of gas flux coincided with failure for most samples.
+Only samples B4KK4 P2 and B4KK4 P10 show gas flux at stresses about 2.5 MPa and 1 MPa below the load limit.
+Data from /CZA 15/ obtained on salt concrete with the same testing procedure is in good agreement with the results of the present study.